 Drexel University College of Medicine represents the consolidation of two venerable medical schools with rich and intertwined histories: Hahnemann Medical College and Woman's Medical College of Pennsylvania.
 Established in 1848 and 1850, respectively, they were two of the earliest medical colleges in the United States, and Woman's was the first medical school for women in the world.

-The College of Medicine's main campus, Queen Lane, is in a suburban-like setting in the East Falls section of Philadelphia.
+The College of Medicine's Queen Lane Campus is in a suburban-like setting in the East Falls section of Philadelphia.
 Our four-year regional medical campus in West Reading, the College of Medicine at Tower Health, opened to its inaugural class of 40 MD students in August 2021.
 Our Department of Pediatrics is at St. Christopher's Hospital for Children, and the Department of Psychiatry is based at Friends Hospital.
 Students can receive clinical education at 25 affiliated hospitals and ambulatory sites chosen for commitment to teaching as well as medical excellence.

 We invite you to browse the website to learn more about the College of Medicine, and to contact us if you need assistance in any matter.